 Sodium cyanide is a highly toxic chemical compound that poses significant health risks if mishandled.
 Known for its lethal potential, even trace amounts of Sodium cyanide can lead to poisoning and death through skin contact, inhalation, or ingestion.
-Despite its dangers, sodium cyanide is a crucial raw material in various industries, including machinery, chemicals, pharmaceuticals, and metallurgy.
+Despite its dangers, Sodium Cyanide is a crucial raw material in various industries, including machinery, chemicals, pharmaceuticals, and metallurgy.
 Therefore, understanding the safety protocols for transporting this hazardous substance is essential to prevent accidents and ensure the safety of workers and the environment.

 Understanding Sodium Cyanide